hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 The ``_like``, ``_nlike``, ``_ilike``, ``_nilike``, ``_similar``, ``_nsimilar`` operators are used for
 pattern matching on string/text fields.

-These operators behave exactly like their SQL counterparts.
-For more details on these operators and Postgres equivalents, refer to the :ref:`API reference <text_operators>`.
+For more details on text search operators and Postgres equivalents, refer to the :ref:`API reference <text_operators>`.

 **Example: _like**